 The monks wear special customs and detailed colorful masks through a set of ceremonial dances.
 They also play the trumpet, Kangling (made by human thigh bone), conch, and drum during the dance.
 All the monks of the monastery perform chanting and following rituals according to their traditions.
 The first day involves prayer day and the second day involves colorful Lama dancing with brocade gowns and masks.
 On the last day are performances amusing dances and chanting.
 Then the Head lama offers Wang (blessing/empowerment) to the public who participated there.

 The festival date of the Mani Rimdu is fixed by the head of Lama at Tyangboche monastery according to the Tibetan Lunar calendar.
 This festival is performed in the 9th month of the Tibetan calendar which usually falls in the full moon of October or November month.
-This year Mani Rimdu festival at Tengboche has declared by the lama on 12 to 14th November 2021.
+This year Mani Rimdu festival at Tengboche is going to be declared the fix date by the lama on February 2022.

 Mani Rimdu Festival Preparations